top of page

 You can learn all about campervan gas installations here.

 Propane-powered tankless water heaters operate by combusting propane.
 Carbon monoxide is produced in this process, which is very dangerous.
 Therefore, many propane water heaters come with vents to remove carbon monoxide from the campervan safely (through a roof flue).
-In contrast, the Camplux is an unvented campervan water heater.
+Camplux produce both vented and unvented heaters, so check that you're buying the right one for your installation.

-The Girard RV tankless propane water heater is one of the most popular vented water heaters.
-The RecPro RV water heater is another very popular option.
+The Suburban tankless water heater is one of the most popular vented water heaters.
+They provide instant hot water at a pressure that's perfect for a campervan installation.

-If you've got the cash, you could buy a diesel heater that works both as a blow heater and as a water heater.
-The most famous manufacturer of these types of heaters is Truma.
-The Truma Combi 4 is a well-renowned and very well reviewed combi heater.
+If you've got the cash, you could buy a diesel heater that works both as a space heater and as a water heater.
+We love Webasto's diesel combi heaters.
+Webasto are already a well-trusted manufacturer of diesel space heaters, and their combi heaters feature the same excellent build qulity, safety features, and reliability.

 Water Consumption and Efficiency in Campervan Showers